fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 The transformation rule stays the same, but in the second example, there is no 'cat' entry in the input model.
 This means that the model transformation framework will default to the value found at `input` instead.
 Note that the value at `input` could also be an object containing transforms.

+## Inversion

+To the extend possible, the model transformation framework supports the generation of the "inverse" of a transformation document.
+One can then use the results of a transform as input to this inverse transformation and should get the original document as output.

+The function used for inverting rules is: `fluid.model.transform.invertConfiguration(transformDocument)`, which takes a single input: the transformation document (or transformation rules) that should be inverted.
+It outputs the inversed rules (inversed transformation document)

+In practice, a perfect inversion rule is very rarely possible.
+Unless extra information is kept, or extra information added about defaulting values, etc., the inversion/lensing will be lossy (see [https://issues.fluidproject.org/browse/FLUID-5133](FLUID-5337) ).

+If we call our original transformation function `F`, input document `x` and output document `y`, a general transformation is described as follows: `F(x)=y`.
+If we say the inverse of `F` is called `G`, we use the following vocabulary to describe different levels of inversion:

+* **Lossless Invertible: `G(y)=G(F(x))=x`**
+  ** This is in practice almost never possible, since the generated `x` will almost always be missing some entries, or have extra entries, depending on how well all the paths in the original `x` matches the ones used by the transformation function `F` (which in turn will affect both `y` and `G`)
+* **Partly Invertible: `F(x)=F(G(F(x)))`**
+  ** In this case, there is no promise on the output of `G` alone, but it is guaranteed that one can pipe an original input model through an `F->G` sequence an unlimited amount of times and always get the same model `y` as output.
+* **Not Invertible: `G` does not exit**
+  ** Non invertible are just that: not invertible.
+There is no logical way of either deciding what an inverse would mean for that function, or there is no way to reproduce the original input document from an output document.

+The invertibility of each transform function will be described in conection to the individual transform function below.

 ## Transformation Functions:

 ### Literal Value (fluid.transforms.literalValue and fluid.transforms.identity)

 **Type:** standardOutputTransformFunction

 **Description:** Returns the value given as `input`, without attempting to do further transformations for that value.
 This transformation is basically an identity function - it will output the value given as (non-interpreted) input.

+**Invertibility:** Partly invertible.

 **Syntax:**
 ```